aparna-kiran/aparna-kiran/README.md

 **About Me:**
 Mathematics has been my favorite subject ever since I was a child and have always successfully scored more than 90% (often 100%) each time starting from high school till now.
-I am a intellectually curious and technically savvy person with strong interpersonal skills and collaborator.
+I am a intellectually curious and technically savvy person with strong interpersonal, collaboration, and communication skills.

 **2024 - Present**: Seeking a challenging role as a Data or Insights Analyst.